Time for an appreciation of Mary Isobel Catherine Bernadette O’Brien, or should I say Dusty Springfield (1939–99).

 Part of a 60s’ generation of great British female singers like Lulu, Sandie Shaw, Cilla Black, and Petula Clark, Dusty was inspired by the Motown sound at a time when we keep hearing about all the British men who popularised blues and soul.

-You don’t own me (1964) features in this list of feminist songs; and here’s a fantastic live version of You don’t have to say you love me, which she first recorded in 1966:
+And here’s a fantastic live version of You don’t have to say you love me, which she first recorded in 1966:

 Her passion for soul culminated in Dusty in Memphis (1969):

-—even including her version of Michel Legrand’s gorgeous The windmills of your mind.
+—including her version of Michel Legrand’s gorgeous The windmills of your mind.

 The success of Pulp fiction (1994), with its scene featuring her song Son of a preacher man from that album, came wa-ay too late for her: